 With over 10 years experience working solely in the Data & Analytics sector our consultants are able to offer detailed insights into the industry.

-You should prepare well for any interview situation but, these days, researching the company and understanding the role is definitely not enough.
+You should prepare well for any interview situation but these days researching the company and understanding the role is definitely not enough.
 Interviews can take many different forms but much emphasis is now placed on how you answer certain questions.
-Familiarise yourself with the most commonly asked ones and prepare some well thought through answers.
+Familiarize yourself with the most commonly asked ones and prepare some well thought through answers.

 You may ask why?
-Consider this scenario: You are feeling confident the interview has gone well so far, you have been given the opportunity to provide good examples of how your skills and experience would be of benefit to the company and then you get asked a challenging question that you were not expecting.
+Consider this scenario: You are feeling confident the interview has gone well so far, you have been given the opportunity to provide good examples of how your skills and experience would be of benefit to the company and then….you get asked a challenging question that you were not expecting!
 What do you do?
-Hesitate and become tongue tied or, like most people, blurt out whatever words come to mind first which, you later realise, didn’t make much sense or perhaps didn’t reflect you in the correct light?
+Hesitate and become tongue tied or, like most people, blurt out whatever words come to mind first which you later realize didn’t make much sense or perhaps didn’t reflect you in the correct light?

 Interviews have become ever more sophisticated and the inclusion of specific questions is designed to test you on all sorts of levels.
 Here is a list of the ten most common interview questions that you could be asked and suggestions on how best to respond.
 Some you may be familiar with, some not, but do you have well prepared answers for them?

 This is typically the first question you will be asked once you’ve taken your seat and the interview formally starts.
 This is the opportunity for the interviewer to assess you as a person, both through what you say and your delivery.
-Remember, their first impression of you is of the utmost importance, so make sure you can answer it in a confident way.
-After all, you know you better than anyone.
+Remember, their first impression of you is of the utmost importance, so make sure you can answer it in a confident way – after all you know you better than anyone right?
 Keep it short and succinct, preferably no longer than 2 – 3 minutes.

 So what should your reply cover?
 Make sure you have done your research on what the company expects from the successful applicant, so include information on your qualifications, personality and work experience (making sure they are kept relevant to the position in question).
 And avoid going into detail about personal life, family etc. at this early stage.